FACTBOX-From electric cars to rural internet, this is Spain's recovery plan | Technology

 FACTBOX-From electric cars to rural internet, this is Spain's recovery plan

-HOUSING RENOVATION Half a million houses will be renovated to achieve greater energy efficiency, with the state paying in some cases 100% of the expenses in a plan valued at 6.8 billion euros.
+Half a million houses will be renovated to achieve greater energy efficiency, with the state paying in some cases 100% of the expenses in a plan valued at 6.8 billion euros.
+NEW GENERATION MOBILITY

-NEW GENERATION MOBILITY Spain will use EU funds to create a public-private consortium with Volkswagen's Spanish unit SEAT and power company Iberdrola and build its first plant making electric-car batteries.

-Spain will auction concessions to build 6,000 MW of renewable energy capacity, and 1.5 billion euros will be earmarked for hydrogen projects.
+ENERGY TRANSITION Spain will auction concessions to build 6,000 MW of renewable energy capacity, and 1.5 billion euros will be earmarked for hydrogen projects.
 By 2023, 150,000 fast-charging points will be installed to support electric vehicles.
-REFORMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)